-- Enrollment: including students with disabilities, ELLs, and economically disadvantaged students; - Retention: including number of students eligible to return from the previous academic year and the number of those students who returned; and, - Discipline data. - Note: For education corporations with more than one charter, the statistical overview must include data for each charter in the education corporation in addition to the charter(s) under renewal consideration.
+- Enrollment: including students with disabilities, ELLs, and economically disadvantaged students; - Retention: including number of students eligible to return from the previous academic year and the number of those students who returned; and, - Discipline data. - Note: For education corporations with more than one charter, ensure to complete and review information on each charter in the education corporation in addition to the charter(s) under renewal consideration.
 The Institute reports these data to the SUNY Trustees for all charters in an education corporation.